Our Approach: We first spend time to understand the patents and the underlying technology our

 company may choose to exit a particular business and decide to

-capture the monetary value of the related patent estate through sale to
+capture the monetary value of the related patent estate through

-may choose to monetize IP to help fund the growth of their venture in
+Entrepreneurs may choose to monetize IP to help fund the

-their primary market by granting exclusive field-of-use (EFOU) licenses
+growth of their venture in their primary market by granting

-that are not competitive with
+applications and geographies that are not

-their business plans.
+competitive withtheir business plans.

 Service Profile / Patent Sale and EFOU Licensing

-Copyright © 2008 Inflexion Point Strategy, LLC.
+Copyright © Inflexion Point Strategy, LLC.
 All Rights Reserved. / Inflexion Point is a registered service mark of Inflexion Point Strategy, LLC